navikt/dbt-i-nav/docs/dbt i Knast/KSM-brukerguide.md

 > ⚠️ **INFO:** If you forget your Master Password, you can always create new secret with new Master Password.

-> ❌ **CRITICAL:** Do not use KSM to store your DB passwords (KSM is not designed for storage purpose).
-Keep DB passwords safe in another place.

 #### Check if script has created the secret in preferred GCP project:
 1. Go to your Google Cloud Console